Adverse Possession in Texas

 It makes for an interesting case when a possessor stakes an adverse possession claim against family members in an heirship situation—for example, a son wants to claim the family farm after his parents died without wills, and his siblings show no interest or have long since disappeared.
 Previously, adverse possession against cotenant heirs was accomplished in the same manner as against any other cotenants, with the caveat that in order to be adverse the possessing heir had to demonstrate forcible or notorious ouster of the other heirs, perhaps with the aid of a shotgun.

 Rightly recognizing that this approach involved inherent dangers, the legislature in 2017 added Section 16.0265 to the Civil Practice & Remedies Code to govern cases of “cotenant heirs.”
 Cotenant heirs now have specific statutory burdens to meet if they want to claim adverse possession against their relatives (ouster is no longer one of them).
-Who are cotenant heirs?
-The statute defines these as “one of two or more persons who simultaneously acquire identical, undivided ownership interests in, and rights to possession of, the same real property by operation of the applicable intestate succession laws of this state or a successor in interest of one of those persons.”

 Both affidavits of heirship and adverse possession are contemplated.
 A ten-year possession period is required during which no other cotenant heir may have contributed to maintenance of the property or payment of taxes; challenged the possessor’s occupancy; asserted or filed any notice of claim; or entered into any agreement with the possessing heir.
-There is a five-year waiting period commencing after a cotenant heir files his or her affidavits of heirship and adverse possession.
-Newspaper notice is also required and a limit of 160 acres is imposed.
-The result, all in all, is a less colorful but more civilized process.

 Offensive Action by the Adverse Possessor

-As discussed, an adverse possessor may present a claim by means of an affidavit of adverse possession filed in the real property records—and leave it at that.
+An adverse possessor may present a claim by means of an affidavit of adverse possession filed in the real property records—and leave it at that.
 Alternatively, the claimant may file suit in district court to establish title.
 All the usual elements of adverse possession must be shown: (1) a visible appropriation and possession of the land, sufficient to give notice to the record titleholder, (2) that is peaceable, (3) under a claim of right hostile to the title holder’s claim, and (4) that continues for the duration specified in the applicable statute.

 Visible appropriation is a key term in the case law.
-The possessor must “visibly appropriate the property as to give notice to any other person that they claim a right to the property.”
+The adverse possessor must “visibly appropriate the property as to give notice to any other person that they claim a right to the property.”
 Perkins v.
 McGehee, 133 S.W.3d 291, 292 (Tex.App.—Forth Worth 2004, no pet.).
 Many people accomplish this by fencing the property and otherwise asserting clear dominion over it.
 The importance of fencing by means of a designed enclosure is discussed above.

 Civil Practices & Remedies Code Section 16.034 provides that the prevailing party in a suit for possession of real property may receive an award of costs and reasonable attorney’s fees.